The QJsonObject::const_iterator class provides an STL-style const iterator for QJsonObject. More...

 Multiple iterators can be used on the same object.
 Existing iterators will however become dangling if the object gets modified.

-See also QJsonObject::iterator, JSON Support in Qt, and JSON Save Game Example.
+See also QJsonObject::iterator, JSON Support in Qt, and Saving and Loading a Game.

 A synonym for std::random_access_iterator_tag indicating this iterator is a random-access iterator.